 Part 8.
 FAQs about blood pressure monitor battery

-Can I use batteries from other devices in my blood pressure monitor?
+Can I use rechargeable batteries in my blood pressure monitor?

 Related Tags: